 - taken on your own device (computer) and monitored by a human proctor online through ProctorU®

 What equipment do I need?

-You must verify that your computer meets the requirements before you register for the EACVI Nuclear Cardiology exam.
+You must verify that your computer meets the technical requirements before you register for the EACVI Nuclear Cardiology exam.
 If this is not the case, you will not be able to take the exam.

 You will need:

 We highly recommend that you check all of the system requirements available here.